KarelKubat/gogit/README.md

 ## Installation

-Get the repository and just `go install gittag.go`.
+Get the repository and just `go install gogit.go`.
 Then the first thing you'll want to do, is `cd` into a respository, run `gogit hooks`, and follow the instructions.

 ## Examples